harris-junseo-lee/harris-junseo-lee.github.io/_pages/about.md

 I am a PhD student in Quantum Science and Engineering at <b style="color: #A41034;">Harvard University</b>, where I am fortunate to be advised by <a href="https://anuraganshu.seas.harvard.edu/" style="text-decoration:none; font-weight:300;">Anurag Anshu</a>, <a href="https://sitanchen.com/" style="text-decoration:none; font-weight:300;">Sitan Chen</a>, and <a href="https://www.physics.harvard.edu/people/facpages/cotler" style="text-decoration:none; font-weight:300;">Jordan Cotler</a>.
 My doctoral research is also supported by the <a href="https://www.ikef.or.kr/" style="text-decoration:none; font-weight:300;">Kwanjeong Fellowship</a>.

-At Harvard, I am affiliated with the <a href="https://quantum.harvard.edu/" style="text-decoration:none; font-weight:300;">Harvard Quantum Initiative</a>, the <a href="https://toc.seas.harvard.edu/" style="text-decoration:none; font-weight:300;">Theory of Computation Group</a>, and the <a href="https://www.physics.harvard.edu/" style="text-decoration:none; font-weight:300;">Department of Physics</a>.
-I am also a Junior Investigator at the <a href="https://iaifi.org/" style="text-decoration:none; font-weight:300;">NSF AI Institute for Artificial Intelligence and Fundamental Interactions (IAIFI)</a> and work closely with researchers at the <a href="https://physics.mit.edu/research/labs-centers/mit-center-for-theoretical-physics-leinweber-institute/" style="text-decoration:none; font-weight:300;">MIT Center for Theoretical Physics</a>.
+At Harvard, I am affiliated with the <a href="https://quantum.harvard.edu/" style="text-decoration:none; font-weight:300;">Harvard Quantum Initiative</a> and the <a href="https://toc.seas.harvard.edu/" style="text-decoration:none; font-weight:300;">Theory of Computation Group</a>.
+I am also a Junior Investigator at the <a href="https://iaifi.org/" style="text-decoration:none; font-weight:300;">NSF AI Institute for Artificial Intelligence and Fundamental Interactions (IAIFI)</a>.

-My research lies at the intersection of theoretical computer science and mathematical physics, with a focus on quantum complexity, quantum learning and sensing, and the computational foundations of quantum many-body systems.
+I study the computational foundations of quantum many-body systems through the lens of theoretical computer science and mathematical physics.
+My work draws on techniques from computational complexity theory, statistical learning theory, random matrix theory, and low-dimensional topology to address fundamental problems in quantum information science.

 Previously, I conducted research at Seoul National University through the <a href="https://ict.snu.ac.kr/" style="text-decoration:none; font-weight:300;">Institute of Computer Technology</a> and the <a href="https://rim.math.snu.ac.kr/" style="text-decoration:none; font-weight:300;">Research Institute of Mathematics</a>.
-I received my B.S. from <a href="https://www.yonsei.ac.kr/en_sc/index.do" style="text-decoration:none; font-weight:300;">Yonsei University</a> as a recipient of the <a href="https://www.hyundai-cmkfoundation.org/en/main" style="text-decoration:none; font-weight:300;">Hyundai Motor CMK Science and Technology Scholarship</a>.
+I completed my undergraduate studies in Electrical and Electronic Engineering at <a href="https://www.yonsei.ac.kr/en_sc/index.do" style="text-decoration:none; font-weight:300;">Yonsei University</a> with support from the <a href="https://www.hyundai-cmkfoundation.org/en/main" style="text-decoration:none; font-weight:300;">Hyundai Motor CMK Scholarship</a>.

 📄 <a href="/assets/pdf/CV.pdf"><b>Curriculum Vitae</b></a> (Last updated: July 15, 2026)<br>